Skip to content

 # deleting

-logger.debug(f"Deleted {result.rowcount} rows from energyloss_targets table")
+logger.debug(f"Deleted {self._perfdb.conn.rowcount} rows from energyloss_targets table")

 get(period, object_names=None, energy_losses_types=None, filter_type='and', output_type='DataFrame', values_only=False)